mojodna/mojodna.net/_posts/2009-12-05-the-os-x-spatial-stack.markdown

 ## Homebrew-provided Libraries

-While we're working with homebrew, let's install some dependencies that we'll need later.
+While we're working with homebrew, let's install a dependencies that we'll need later.

-First, [`boost`](http://www.boost.org/), a set of C++ libraries which are necessary to compile Mapnik:
+[`pkg-config`](http://pkg-config.freedesktop.org/) is necessary to cleanly compile PIL:

 {% highlight bash %}
-$ brew install boost
-{% endhighlight %}

-This step will probably take the longest, so skip ahead and start downloading frameworks and software from the [KyngChaos Wiki](http://www.kyngchaos.com/).

-Next, [`icu`](http://site.icu-project.org/), a set of Unicode libraries for C++ and Mapnik's other homebrew-provided dependency:

-{% highlight bash %}
-$ brew install icu4c
-{% endhighlight %}

-Finally, [`pkg-config`](http://pkg-config.freedesktop.org/) is necessary to cleanly compile PIL:

-{% highlight bash %}
 $ brew install pkg-config
 {% endhighlight %}

-You'll want to make sure that `/usr/local/bin` is in your `$PATH`.
+You'll want to make sure that `/usr/local/bin` is in your `$PATH` so that `homebrew`-installed binaries will get run.

 ## KyngChaos Frameworks and Binaries